 From 6 pm on Friday 26 March, face masks will continue to be mandatory in the following locations:

 - on public transport

-- You can have up to 15 visitors to your home per day.
+- You can have up to 100 visitors to your home per day.
+The visitor cap includes dependants but not infants under 12 months old.
 There is no limit on the number of households those people come from.
-Front and backyards are considered part of the home.

-- Up to 100 people can meet outdoors in a public place.
+- Up to 200 people can meet outdoors in a public place.
+The cap includes dependants but not infants under 12 months old.
 There is no limit on the number of households those people come from.

 Victorian Travel Permit System

-Victoria is establishing a permit system for all domestic travel into Victoria.
-From 5.59 pm on 11 January, you will need to apply for a permit to enter Victoria from anywhere in Australia.
+Victoria has established a permit system for all domestic travel into Victoria.
 Find out more at Victorian Travel Permit System.